Apply for the 2026 program

 - The above fees apply to the type of company or organization applying, not to the type of project.

 - We have a limited number of full or partial fee waivers for Public Sector/Non-Profit organizations, where the fee is a barrier to entry.
 Please contact [email protected] to request a waiver and we will determine eligibility on a case-by-case basis.
-We are particularly interested in granting waivers to encourage submissions to the Equitable Development, Resilient Development, and Small-Scale Development sub-categories.
+We are particularly interested in granting waivers for the Small-Scale Development sub-category.

 SAMPLE SUBMISSION FORMS